pi-geosolutions/docker-ssh-ldappam/README.md

 OpenLDAP server) for authentication.
 If the account does not exist, it is created on first login.
 By default, on /home/$uid (the uid in the LDAP entry)

+## Important information
+This image uses the employeeNumber LDAP attribute as uid.
+This means that to avoid side-effects, you should ensure employeeNumber can't take low values.
+For example, set them to be above 1000.
+Since it is automatically incremented you won't risk having one of your users seen as a system service because of a low uid

 ## Content
 Images suffixed by -withGDAL provides additional tools: